 One of Sylvia’s passions is to help Afghan women entrepreneurs realize their visions for business.
 Following that passion, Sylvia is an e-mentor for the Peace Through Business program with the Institute for Economic Empowerment of Women (IEEW).
 She was also an e-tutor for the School of Leadership Academy (SOLA) in Kabul, Afghanistan.
 During her time in that program she taught a young woman how to read English.

 Sylvia is a member of National Association of Women Business Owners (NAWBO) and Female Entrepreneurship Association International (FEA).
-In 2017 she was selected as the Colorado Ambassador for the Women’s Entrepreneurship Day.
+In 2017, she was selected as the Colorado Ambassador for the Women’s Entrepreneurship Day.

 After leaving Colorado 30 years ago, Sylvia returned in 2015.
 While she loved living in San Francisco, New York, and Boston, Sylvia missed living near the mountains.
 She enjoys hiking with her nine-year-old Cocker Spaniel, Sadie.
-She is a member of the Theta Beta House Corporation for C.U.Boulder Delta Delta Delta (Tri Delta) chapter.
-She is a member of the Boulder Tri Delta alumnae chapter and serves on its Board of Directors as the co-Panhellenic delegate.
+Sylvia is a member of the Theta Beta House Corporation for CU Boulder Delta Delta Delta (Tri Delta) chapter.
+She also serves on the Boulder Tri Delta alumnae chapter’s Board of Directors as the co-Panhellenic delegate.
 When Sylvia has time, she loves to create her own clothes from fine fabric used for interior window treatments.